Save the date! On June 20th we will host a presentation! More info below!

 Light Observatory #7 is a Beneteau Oceanis 321 sailing yacht, built in 1996.
 This well-balanced cruiser is known for its smooth handling, solid sailing performance, and onboard comfort.
 It features three double berths (bedrooms) and two saloon sofas that can also serve as beds.
 The yacht is equipped with a galley (kitchen) and a head (bathroom).
 While the sitting areas are spacious, navigating the narrow corridors requires a bit of a ‘boat dance.’

 Participants should bring their own sleeping bags and be open to sharing a berth if needed.
 Life aboard is a communal experience, with everyone collaborating on daily tasks such as sailing and cooking.
 Fresh water and electricity are limited, so mindful usage is essential.
-The water tank will be refilled whenever we dock at a marina—an opportunity for a proper shower.
+The water tank is refilled whenever the boat is docked at a marina — an opportunity for a proper shower.
 On other days, participants can embrace the adventure of a “wild” open-air shower at the back of the boat, using the surrounding sea.

 Artists interested in participating are invited to apply by email with a motivation letter outlining their artistic drive and the project they wish to develop while aboard.
 Selection will be based on how well each applicant’s artistic profile aligns with the week’s theme and their approach to developing their project at sea.
 Additionally, we aim to curate a diverse, engaging, and harmonious group of participants.